SHA888/personal-github-dashboard/docs/README.md

-# GitHub Dashboard Documentation
+# Personal GitHub Dashboard Documentation

-Welcome to the GitHub Dashboard documentation.
+Welcome to the Personal GitHub Dashboard documentation.
+This is an open-source project that helps you track and analyze your GitHub activity across repositories and organizations.
 This documentation provides comprehensive information about the project, from setup to deployment.

+## Project Overview

+Personal GitHub Dashboard is an open-source project that helps you track and analyze your GitHub activity.
+It offers:

+- **Core Features**:
+  - Repository activity tracking
+  - Organization analytics
+  - Real-time updates
+  - Custom reports
+  - Advanced visualizations

 ## Documentation Structure

+- [Vision](./vision/README.md) - Project vision and roadmap
 - [Setup Guide](./setup/README.md) - Instructions for setting up the development environment
 - [Architecture](./architecture/README.md) - System design and architecture details
 - [API Documentation](./api/README.md) - API endpoints and usage